Affirmative Action Statement of Policy - Human Resources at Ohio State

-The Ohio State University policy is to provide equal opportunity to all persons without regard to race, color, sex, gender identity, sexual orientation, transgender status, religion, national origin, age, disability, Protected Veteran Status, or other bases protected by applicable law.
+The Ohio State University policy is to provide equal opportunity to all persons without regard to age, ancestry, color, disability, gender, gender identity or expression, genetic information, HIV/AIDS status, military status, national origin, pregnancy, race, religion, sex, sexual orientation, protected veteran status, or any other bases under the law.
 University policy prohibits harassment of applicants or employees related to these bases.
 We have an Affirmative Action Program to assure equal employment opportunity in all policy decisions affecting recruitment, selection, assignment, promotion, training, and all other terms and conditions of employment.
 We have an audit & reporting system to measure the effectiveness of our AAPs.
-Employees and applicants will not be subjected to reprisal, harassment, intimidation, threats, coercion or discrimination because they: (1) file a complaint with the University or government agencies; (2) assist or participate in any investigation, compliance review, hearing, or any other activity related to the administration of any law requiring equal opportunity for disabled persons and Protected Veterans; (3) oppose any act or practice made unlawful by any law requiring equal opportunity for disabled persons and Protected Veterans; or (4) exercise any other employment right protected by the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 or Section 503 of the Rehabilitation Act of 1973, or their implementing regulations.
+Employees and applicants will not be subjected to reprisal, harassment, intimidation, threats, coercion or discrimination because they: (1) file a complaint with the University or government agencies; (2) assist or participate in any investigation, compliance review, hearing, or any other activity related to the administration of any law requiring equal opportunity for disabled persons and Protected Veterans; (3) oppose any act or practice made unlawful by any law requiring equal opportunity for disabled persons and Protected Veterans; or ( 4) exercise any other employment right protected by the Vietnam Era Veterans’ Readjustment Assistance Act of 1974 or Section 503 of the Rehabilitation Act of 1973, or their implementing regulations.
 The University will not discharge or in any other manner discriminate again employees or applicants because they have inquired about, discussed or disclosed their own pay or the pay of another employee or applicant.
 However, employees who have access to the compensation information of other employees or applicants as part of their essential job functions cannot disclose the pay of other employees or applicants to individuals who do not otherwise have access to compensation information, unless the disclosure is (a) in response to a formal complaint or charge, (b) in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or (c) consistent with the University’s legal duty to furnish information.